Documentation Index

 | Efficiency / Losses | CE & UD | Observed data by asset or specific technology from data owner, adjusted by age/retrofits. | Regional/country-level technology studies. | Global technology catalogues. |

-- Maintenance: Planned and unplanned maintenance reduces annual output.
+- Maintenance: Planned and unplanned maintenance reduces annual output and capacity availability.

 | Power Plant Type | Suggested Default Maximum Utilisation Rate | Reference |